REVIEW: Huawei P20 Pro

 Unfortunately, the P20 Pro doesn’t have a headphone jack but it does support the aptX codec for ‘CD-like’ sound when transmitting music wirelessly, so if your headphones or speakers are compatible, you have the potential for a more refined music experience.

-Now this is where the Huawei P20 Pro stands head an shoulders above the competition, not only because it’s one of the first phones in the world with a triple camera set up on the rear of the device but, with its continued partnership with Leica, the Huawei P20 Pro has one of the best camera set ups on any smartphone to date.
+Now this is where the Huawei P20 Pro stands head an shoulders above the competition, not only because it’s the first phone in the world with a triple camera set up on the rear of the device but, with its continued partnership with Leica, the Huawei P20 Pro has one of the best camera set ups on any smartphone to date.

 The 3 rear camera lenses are a combination of a 40 megapixel RGB sensor, 20 megapixel monochrome sensor and an 8MP 3x telephoto lens that can be losslessy extended to 5x and digitally to 10x.
 In terms of zooming capabilities, the Hauwei P20 Pro is the best smartphone on the market right now, bar none.